Health-RI/img2catalog/README.md

 # XNAT to DCAT-AP

 This tool queries an XNAT instance and generates DCAT-AP 3.0 metadata.
 Every XNAT project is considered to be a separate Dataset.
+Only 'public' and 'protected' datasets are queried.

 ## Installation